oxc-project/javascript-parser-in-rust/docs/typescript.md

 So you are done with JavaScript and you want to challenge parsing TypeScript?
-The bad news is that there is no specification, but the good news is that the TypeScript compiler is in [a single file](https://github.com/microsoft/TypeScript/blob/main/src/compiler/parser.ts) 🙃.
+The bad news is that there is no specification, but the good news is that the TypeScript parser is in [a single file](https://github.com/microsoft/TypeScript/blob/main/src/compiler/parser.ts) 🙃.

 ## JSX vs TSX